dimajix/flowman/docs/setup/emr.md

-# Running Flowman in AWS EMR
+# Deploying Flowman to AWS EMR

 Since version 0.30.0, Flowman officially supports AWS EMR (Elastic Map Reduce) as an execution environment.
 In order to provide a high degree of compatibility with EMR, Flowman provides special build variants for AWS, which can be